Updated April 2022

 FOOD AND DRINKS

 We take the majority of our food and drinks with us to save money.
 It’s boring and a pain in the neck but it cuts down on costs.
 The one indulgence we have is the Country Women’s Association Devonshire tea.
-BJ loves his scones with jam and cream and the ladies of the CWA do a wonderful job.
-Please note they only accept cash.
+Braeden loves his scones with jam and cream and the ladies of the CWA do a wonderful job.

 The rides are not a huge part of the show for us.
 We limit the kids with a set number of rides or games each.
 Queuing can be difficult with a wheelchair so approach the ride operator and they will often organise entry through the exit of the ride.